rapid7/insightconnect-plugins/plugins/greynoise/help.md

 #### Vulnerability Lookup

-This action is used to check GreyNoise for Vulnerability information.
+This action is used to check GreyNoise for Vulnerability information

 ##### Input